Concise

 8.1.
 If Architecture North Ltd has not been appointed for this scope of work, administration costs will be charged to undertake this scope of work.

 8.2.
-The Client shall engage the services of the Architect/Consultant to provide the architectural services for RIBA Work Stage 1 as set out within the Project Acceptance Client Approval.
+The Client shall engage the services of the Architecture North Ltd to provide the architectural services for RIBA Work Stage 1 as set out within the Project Acceptance Client Approval

 8.3.
-The Architect/Consultant shall provide the following services for RIBA Work Stage 1:
+The Architecture North Ltd shall provide the following services for RIBA Work Stage 1:

 (b).
-Where applicable the Architect/Consultant will prepare an existing detailed schedule of works in CAD, BIM, or other proprietary software drawings and documents relevant to the scale of works.
+Where applicable the Architecture North Ltd will prepare an existing detailed schedule of works in CAD, BIM, or other proprietary software drawings and documents relevant to the scale of works.

 (c).
 Prepare outline proposals to illustrate the proposed design, and establish the design principles for the project.

 (d).
-Provide advice and assistance in obtaining necessary approvals and permits; The Client acknowledges that the Architect/Consultant does not warrant that planning permission and other approvals from third parties shall be granted at all or, if granted, will be granted in accordance with any anticipated timescale.
+Provide advice and assistance in obtaining necessary approvals and permits; The Client acknowledges that the Architecture North Ltd does not warrant that planning permission and other approvals from third parties shall be granted at all or, if granted, will be granted in accordance with any anticipated timescale.

 (e).
 Prepare initial cost plans to establish the budget for the project.